v0lta/Jax-Wavelet-Toolbox/README.rst

 Installation
 """"""""""""
-Head to https://github.com/google/jax#installation and follow the procedure described there.
+To install jax, head over to https://github.com/google/jax#installation and follow the procedure described there.
+Afterwards type ```pip install jaxwt``` to install the Jax-Wavelet-Toolbox.

 Transform Example:
 """"""""""""""""""